EncyclopediaRed/btcamp-87826/content/blog_02.md

           Have you ever wondered what really happens with the data you provide your online services and accounts?
 Of course you have!
-Using Google, Amazon, Twitter, Facebook, and any other e-commerce or social media service not only keeps your data, but uses it to generate product recommendations and targeted ads.
+Using Google, Amazon, Twitter, Facebook, and any other e-commerce or social media service not only allows them to keep your data, but use it to generate product recommendations and targeted ads.

           The individual user has little autonomy over what happens to their